GelLiNN/HelpfulBashScripts/README.md

-# HelpfulBashScripts
+# Helpful Bash Scripts
-Repo for storing bash scripts for reference
+This repository is for storing scripts for reference.
+## Other Technical Notes
+Also contained within the depths are technical notes.
+### Tech A-La-Carte